 - Contribute to the buildup of plaque inside the walls of your arteries

 Plaque can build up inside your arteries.
 Too much plaque makes it harder for the blood to flow through the arteries.
-This can increase your risk of heart disease complications.
+This can increase your risk for heart disease complications.

 How do I know if I have high cholesterol?

-Your health care provider may want to check your cholesterol with a blood test.
+Your doctor may want to check your cholesterol with a blood test.
 The name of this test is a lipid panel or lipid profile.
-Your health care provider will choose when this test is right for you.
-Health care providers take into account your age and if you show any risk of high cholesterol or cardiovascular disease.
-This includes problems with your heart or blood vessels.
+Your doctor will choose when this test is right for you.
+Doctors take into account your age and if you show any risk of high cholesterol or heart disease.

 The lipid panel test includes: